 - Build a fence to keep wolves out.
-Build the fence so that it angles outwards as this makes it harder for wolves to get in.
-The fence should be at least 5 to 6 feet tall.
+Build the wall, so it angles outwards, making it harder for wolves to get in.
+The wall should be at least 5 to 6 feet tall.

 How To Safely Get Rid Of Wolves In Your Yard

 If you want a non-harmful deterrent to keep wolves out of your yard, I use flashing lights to keep them away.
 I use the Uviverayo deterrent, which is solar-powered.
-It charges up during the day, then uses flashing lights to keep not only coyotes away but also deer and other animals.
+It charges up during the day, then uses flashing lights to keep coyotes, deer, and other animals away.
 They come in packs of four or eight.
 You can find them at Amazon here.

 There is a method called hazing that is used when dealing with coyotes.
-Wolves are different animals to coyotes, and if a wolf is coming into your yard, there is a chance that they may have already become habituated to people.
-It is not recommended to haze a wolf in your yard.
+Wolves are different animals from coyotes, and if a wolf is coming into your yard, there is a chance that they may have already become habituated to people.
+It is not recommended to have a wolf in your yard.

 How Do I Protect My Pets From Wolves?

-Try to avoid letting your dogs off-leash when walking them if you think you have had a wolf around your property, or if you have heard them in the area.
-Try to keep cats inside at night, and clear up any dog and cat poop from your yard.
+Avoid letting your dogs off-leash when walking them if you think you have had a wolf around your property or have heard them in the area.
+Try to keep cats inside at night and clear up any dog and cat poop from your yard.

-Wolves are unlikely to come into your yard unless they are looking for food.
-Keep your yard tidy, keep your pets indoors, and repair fences to keep wolves out.
+Wolves are unlikely to come into your garden unless they are looking for food.
+Keep your yard tidy and your pets indoors, and repair fences to keep wolves out.